steverpalmer/emulator/README.md

 complete many years ago.

-The emulator is highly configurable, does all the monochrome graphics modes, and has a Tape simulation.
+The emulator is highly configurable, does all the monochrome graphics modes, can take keyboard input from standard-in and send screen output to standard-out, and has a Tape simulation.
 It is still a _Work-In-Progress_ but I thought I'd publish and be damned.

 Steve Palmer